-NOTE: Maintain separate hiking/biking and equestrian facilities, including a hiker-only trail connecting to the existing Sherwin Lakes trail.

-29

-Description

-CONCEPT: Signage and wayfinding system

-A comprehensive signage and wayfinding system should be installed throughout the study area, including educational and interpretive opportunities.

-30

-RATIONALE: A uniform and comprehensive signage and wayfinding system will enhance the user experience by providing specific information (trail length, degree of difficulty, etc.), more general information (overview of stacked-loop system, public-transit schedules, etc.), interpretive opportunities (anatomy of a meadow, mining-town history, etc.), and education that will assist with enforcement of policies (on- and off-leash areas, motorized/non-motorized use, etc.).
+NOTE: Develop further study of Solitude Canyon (see Summer Map ID #19) using Summer Map ID #29 as primarily a bike- and hike-only trail continuing on and up to Solitude Canyon.
+NOTE: Maintain separate hiking/biking and equestrian facilities, including a hiker-only trail connecting to the existing Sherwin Lakes Trail.
+CONCEPT: Signage and wayfinding system A comprehensive signage and wayfinding system should be installed throughout the study area, including educational and interpretive opportunities.
+See also the signage and wayfinding proposal described in Winter Map ID #13.
+30 RATIONALE: A uniform and comprehensive signage and wayfinding system will enhance the user experience by providing specific information (trail length, degree of difficulty, etc.), more general information (overview of stacked-loop system, public-transit schedules, etc.), interpretive opportunities (anatomy of a meadow, miningtown history, etc.), and education that will assist with enforcement of policies (on- and off-leash areas, motorized/non-motorized use, etc.).
+Map ID # Description

-NOTE: See also Winter Map ID #13.